To intern at CAIR, please complete the internship application here.

 - Communicate with administrative agencies (i.e. EEOC, state agencies, local civil rights commissions, etc.)

-- Participate in outreach efforts to community members during religious days and events through conducting Know Your Rights workshops and tabling
+- Participate in outreach efforts to community members during religious services and events through conducting Know Your Rights workshops and tabling

 - Keep detailed records of client communication in CAIR databases